stsewd/tree-sitter-rst/README.md

 - in RST lists can be started in the same block if they are a different subtype (we only start a new one if it's a different type).
 - In RST sections are a big node that contains body elements, here is just a node that contains the title.
+  This is to avoid guessing the level of subtitles.
-- Comments don't contain inline markup in RST, but we still parse it here.
+- Comments don't contain inline markup in RST, but we still parse them as RST.
+- Literal blocks are part of the paragraph they precede, not a separate node, except for the expander form of literal blocks.